Code-Institute-Submissions/the-hangmans-stage/README.md

 ### **Random Words**

-**Expected Outcome:** A random word to be selected from the theme text files to be used a the secret word.
+**Expected Outcome:** A random word to be selected from the theme text files to be used as the secret word.

 **Test:** Selecting a theme from the theme list.